 The Dell Server automatically updates profiles of cloud storage providers.
-For more information, see Cloud Profile Update.
+For more information, see $\underline{\text{Cloud}}$ $\underline{\text{Profile Update}}$.

-Policy descriptions also display in tooltips in the Management Console.
+Policy descriptions also display in tooltips in the Remote Management Console.
 In this table, master policies are in bold font.

-Policy Default Setting Description Cloud Encryption This technology allows for files to be automatically encrypted prior to being uploaded to supported public clouds; this maintains ownership/control of all data encryption keys.
-The supported public cloud providers are Dropbox, Dropbox for Business, Box, SkyDrive, OneDrive for Business, and Google Drive.
-Cloud Encryption (Mac; v2.3 and earlier for Windows) Off On Off (Mac, v2.5 and earner for willdows) nd earlier for Windows) Off Toggle On to enable Cloud Encryption policies. this policy is Off , no Cloud Encryption protection takes place, regardless of other policies.

-iOS Document Handling Disallow Allow (Windows) Disallow Use this policy to allow or disallow iOS clients to open documents with external applications.
-Help File Name (Windows) 1.
-How to access secure files.html String Name of the registration help file.
+Policy Default Setting Description clouds; this maintains ownership/c pe automatically encrypted prior to bei ontrol of all data encryption keys.
+The Box, SkyDrive, OneDrive for Business, supported public cloud providers Cloud Encryption (Windows and Mac) On On Off Toggle On to enable Cloud Encryption policies.
+If this policy is Off, no Cloud Encryption protection takes place, regardless of other policies. iOS Document Handling (Windows) Disallow Allow Disallow Use this policy to allow or disallow iOS clients to open documents with external applications.
+Help File Name (Windows) How to access secure files.html String Name of the registration help file.
 The file name format is helpfilename.html.
-Help File Contents (Windows) HTML xml version="1.0" encoding="UTF-8"? html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1- strict.dtd" <html lang="en" xml:lang="en" xmlns="http://www.w3.org/1999/xhtml"> <head> <title>How to Access Secure Files</title> <style type="text/css">P { text-align: center }</style> </head> <body> %PRODUCTNAME% The files in this folder have been secured using %PRODUCTNAME%. > to view the files in the folder, you need to register with the owner of the files.cbr />cbr /> Click Here To Register </body> </html> HTML for the registration help file.
+Help File Contents (Windows) #TML name format is helpfilename.html.
+HTML for the registration help file.
 HTML validation is not performed.
 The files in this folder have been secured using Data Guardian.
 To view files in this folder you need to register with the owner of the files. %PRODUCTNAME% and %ACTIVATIONURL% are both replaced by the Windows client based on the activation URL dynamically.
 The html can be modified to suit your environment.

-Excluded Folders (Windows) String %windir% %SystemDrive%\\$recycle.bin %ProgramFiles% %SystemDrive%\users\appdata %ProgramFiles(x86)% %ProgramData%\WebEx String Folders excluded from encryption, separated by carriage returns.
+href="%ACTIVATIONURL%web/register">Click Here To Register Excluded Folders (Windows) String %windir% %SystemDrive%\\$recycle.bin %ProgramFiles% %SystemDrive%\users\appdata %ProgramFiles(x86)% %ProgramData%\WebEx String Folders excluded from encryption, separated by carriage returns.
 A "!" before the variable means to exclude exactly that directory.
-Folders without the "!" are partial matches, so everything that starts with the path is excluded.
-Excluded Files (Windows) String C3901A99-1A1B-55B4-AE11-891207B1D341.xen desktop.ini thumbs.db creddb.cef ~\$ .~ .~ .~ .tmp .DDPCE.attr .lnk String Files excluded from encryption, separated by carriage returns.
+Folders without the "!" are partial matches, so everything that starts with the path will be excluded.
+Excluded Files (Windows) String C3901A99-1A1B-55B4-AE11-891207B1D341.xen desktop.ini thumbs.db creddb.cef -\$ -.tmp .DDPCE.attr .lnk String Files excluded from encryption, separated by carriage returns.
 Server Polling Interval (Windows and Mac) 360 minutes 1-1440 minutes How often, in minutes, the client checks in with the Dell Server for updates.
 Default is 360 minutes (6 hours).
-Software Update Server URL (Windows) String Use this policy if software updates for users is located at an alternate Server URL.

-Obfuscate Filenames (Mac; v2.3 and earlier for Windows) Extension only Extension only Select Extension only to display the actual filename with the ".xen" extension.
-Folder Management Enabled (Windows- v2.3 and earlier) Not available for v2.8 and higher.
-See basic settings Policy Default Setting Description ice documents (Excel, PowerPoint the file wherever it goes, inside or t, and Word) to be encrypted at the file outside the network.
-Protected Office Documents (Basic - Windows and Mac) Off On Off Toggle On to provide users with a menu option for protecting Office documents (.docx, .xlsx, .pptx, .docm, .xlsm, .pptm, and .pdf).
-On also allows you to enable other Protected Office policies.
-If this policy is Off, no Office-protected formatting takes place, regardless of other policies.
-This policy is available at the Enterprise level.
-Folder Exclusions for Basic File Protection (Windows and Mac) String String Listing of folder paths that are excluded from Basic File Protection.
-See Configure policy to exclude folders.
-Protected Office Document Process Protection (Windows) String String Specifies which process and which extensions to block while a Protected Office Document is open.
-The following are examples to follow for specific format inclusions: SnippingTool.exe mspaint.exe
+Software Update Server URL (Windows) String Use this policy if software updates for users will be located at an alternate Server URL.
+Obfuscate Filenames (Windows and Mac) Extension only Extension only Guid Select Extension only to display the actual filename with the ".xen" extension.
+Select Guid to display a scrambled filename with the ".xen" extension.
+When this policy is changed, Cloud Encryption maintains the previous option for any existing folders.
+Any new folders created will have the new policy applied.
+To use the new policy with the old files, cut and paste files to a new folder.
+Folder Management Enabled (Windows) Not Selected Selected Not Selected Selected allows management of encryption on a folder-by-folder basis within the sync client folders.
+For example, if users uploaded files before installing Data Guardian, you can provide temporary Folder Management rights to some users.
+To provide temporary Folder Management rights to a user: 1.
+Set this policy for the specific endpoint to Selected.
+2. Instruct the user to manually turn on encryption for the pre-